 How An Expense Ratio Is Robbing You

-The reason is that this minuscule fee is really a large fee when you look at it long-term.
+The reason is because this minuscule fee is really a large fee when you look at it long term.

 Let’s say you have $5,000 invested in a mutual fund that is charging you a 1% management fee and your investment grows at 8% annually.